conacts/obsidian/123 Graphs and Trees.md

 A graph containing a Euler trail

 ##### Euler Trail
-A path $G$ where you can visit each edge of the graph $G$
+A path $G$ where you can visit each edge of the graph $G$, without having to return to where you started

 ##### Closed Euler Trail / Euler Circuit
-A path $G$ where you can visit each edge of the graph only once to span the graph.
+A path $G$ where you can visit each edge of the graph only once and have to return to where you started

 > Determine which graph has an Euler path and which graph has an Euler circuit.
 Find the sequence of vertices for that Euler path and circuit.
 > ![[Pasted image 20220423160203.png |300]]